cmames/CoreRoute/docs/README.md

     ```
     Adjust the path and filename according to your project's structure and example file names.

-You can then modify the source code, rebuild, and test your changes.
+You can then modify the source code, **ensuring you run linting and tests after your changes**, rebuild, and test your changes further.
 If you intend to contribute back to the project, please follow the contribution guidelines (if any) outlined in the repository.

 ## Documentation